chef/chef-web-docs/chef_master/source/resource_examples.rst

 =====================================================
 .. tag resource_ohai_summary

 Use the **ohai** resource to reload the Ohai configuration on a node.
-This allows recipes that change system attributes (like a recipe that adds a user) to refer to those attributes later on during the chef-client run.
+This allows recipes that change system attributes (like a recipe that adds a user) to refer to those attributes later on during the Chef Infra Client run.

 .. end_tag